erica-prog/Airbnb-factors-prices-project/README.md

 Through the use of tools such as Pandas, Matplotlib, Seaborn, and Python to analyse and visualise our data, we found that while there is some correlation with prices and the factors we have chosen to investigate (location, Wifi), others do not seem to have a trend (availability 365).
 Also, we have learned how to use Natural Processing Language to analyse comments (unstructured textual data)  which will be helpful for the hosts to understand each  guest’s activities, opinions and feedback to successfully derive their rental services.
 Furthermore, we learnt that predicting prices with Random Forest Regression is better compared to other selected machine learning regression models.
 However, we have to keep in mind that there are price outliers in the listings data, making machine learning a bit inefficient.

-Overall, we recognize that the listings and reviews data are not perfect because the lead time at which they were gathered was 9th September 2021.
+Overall, we recognize that the listings and review data are not perfect because the lead time at which they were gathered was 9th September 2021.
 Therefore, the factors may have a different relationship with the price today than the price from September.
-However, we see machine learning and python libraries have given the importance of reviews and have enabled us to make an approximate price prediction of listings for hosts and guests.
+However, we see machine learning and Python libraries have given the importance of reviews and have enabled us to make an approximate price prediction of listings for hosts and guests.
 This will encourage more research for  data analysts to help hosts see if their Airbnb price could be sensitive to the change of such factors observed.

 Finally, we were able to put together a list of recommendations to prospective guests and hosts in order to make the most value out of their next property rental.
 Two examples of these include:
 - Location is an important factor that affects prices
 - The most expensive boroughs are in the centre of London (Kensington, Chelsea, City of London, Westminster)
-- Top amenities an aspiring host should include: Wifi, smoke alarm, essentials, heating, long term stay allowed
+- Top amenities an aspiring host should include: Wifi, smoke alarm, essentials, heating, long-term stay allowed

-## Motivation

-Our initial motivation for this project stemmed from our awareness of Airbnb scams being presented on the news quite frequently.
-Thus, we initially wanted to base our project around identifying scam listings, however we decided to change the route of this project into something broader and useful to us as students.
-Since 2007, Airbnb has vastly expanded across many countries and has disrupted the hospitality sector as people move away from traditional hotel and resort bookings.
-We were really interested in exploring this topic as Airbnb has revolutionised the property rental market and has made it much easier and more affordable to travel thus making it a great way for students to explore countries.
-As we all study Economics, this topic was of particular relevance to us as we are aware that Airbnb capitalises upon the sharing economy thus it was intriguing to use the array of data points to find out how hosts could increase their revenue.
-Also, due to having an interest in financial markets, Airbnb is a stock that will continue to keep growing due to its disruptive nature therefore analysing its market structure and how they can reign in more revenue is particularly interesting.

-With so many different properties in each location, it becomes difficult to find the perfect one that is good value for money, in a convenient location with tourist attractions and is equipped with the amenities we need.
-Furthermore, through a quick surf through Airbnb’s website, we see many listings that look very similar in photos but are priced very differently thus we wanted to delve deeper into the hidden discrepancies that may be causing these price variations.

-## Justification

-Our project is relevant to all three stakeholders - rental property hosts, the firm and guests.
-Analysis of the factors that make a listing more expensive means that hosts can ensure their listing has all the essential features and amenities to charge a higher price.
-As well as this, guests are informed of what factors make a listing cheaper and that the property they have chosen includes features that they want.
-Although Airbnb is able to give general advice to help hosts price their listings, there are not many services that are able to use several data points to accurately predict the price of a listing thus we deemed it fit to include a machine learning model that could help forecast base prices.

-Our project is particularly relevant now because there has been a bounce back in the holiday market.
-In fact, Airbnb bookings hit a record high in March of 2022 according to Airbnb’s financial results.
-Airbnb was rapidly growing in 2020, but after COVID-19 caused a strike to the travel industry, there was a severe fall in booking numbers.
-On a year on year basis, bookings fell by 72% and at one point there were more cancellations than bookings due to travel restrictions.
-This placed pressure on Airbnb and all the hosts who were losing revenue due to the significant decrease in bookings being made.
-There was resilience as people began to travel domestically, however now the travel industry has made a full comeback with bustling airports over the Jubilee Bank Holiday Weekend, for example.
-It is now more important than ever that hosts have accurately priced their listings and filled them with the most sought after amenities and facilities to avoid making further losses.
-Looking at reviews is also particularly important as reviews build up communication and trust between the listing owner and guests.
-This constructive criticism also allows property owners to refine their listing according to their guest’s desires.
-Thus we decided that conducting sentiment analysis on the reviews from the listings  that bring in the most revenue would be extremely important within our data analysis.

 ## Aims
 The primary aim of this project is to explore the factors that influence Airbnb prices in London.
 The secondary aim of this project is to create a mechanism in order to predict prices of listings in London using machine learning.

-Airbnb has become a disruptor in the market for property rentals thus has become a relatively easy way for people to earn extra income through investing in new properties and renting them out via Airbnb.
+Airbnb has become a disruptor in the market for property rentals, and thus has become a relatively easy way for people to earn extra income through investing in new properties and renting them out via Airbnb.
 Guests often find Airbnbs to be cheaper and tend to prefer them over hotels due to the ‘homier’ feel.
-However, as Airbnb rapidly expands with thousands of new listings being added everyday, we wanted to find out what type of properties a host should invest in and what features they should include in order to make the most rental revenue and to retain customers leading us to our first question: what are the most important factors influencing pricing?
+However, as Airbnb rapidly expands with thousands of new listings being added every year, we wanted to find out what type of properties a host should invest in and what features they should include to make the most rental revenue and retain customers leading us to our first question: what are the most important factors influencing pricing?
 To address this we decided to look at the features that are common among the most expensive listings - location, amenities and so on.

 We also wanted to analyse the impact of reviews and if the actual content of the written reviews is significant.

-The key questions we aim to answer through our project are:
+The key questions I  aim to answer as I contribute in this group project are:
-1. What are the most important factors influencing pricing?
-2. What is the correlation between these factors and prices?
-3. Why is or isn’t there a correlation?
 4. Do reviews actually matter?
-5. How can we use machine learning to help us predict prices of rental properties?
+5. How can we use machine learning to help us predict the prices of rental properties?

 ## Data